vippsas/vipps-login-api/vipps-login-api.md

   "sub": "c06c4afe-d9e1-4c5d-939a-177d752a0944"
 }
 ```
-You can learn more at the [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)
+You can read more at the [OIDC standard](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)

 It is important to validate the Id-token before using any data contained in it.
 See the Oidc-standard on [Id-token validation](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) for the specifics.